NPP is 'I'm not aware' gov't - Mahama teases - Ghana News

 “We the members of NDC are not scared –whether Special Prosecutor, Attorney General or state Attorney, we are not scared.”

 “We the NDC members should not pass judgment on our colleagues because they are deemed innocent until they are proven guilty in a court of competent jurisdiction.
-So as long as they have not been proven guilty it is our duty to show them some solidarity and make sure that at least they have proper legal representation,” he added.
+So as long as they have not been proven guilty, it is our duty to show them some solidarity and make sure that at least they have proper legal representation,” he added.

 –